kuhl33d/web-app-vuln/SETUP.md

 2. Set up HTTPS using a reverse proxy like Nginx
 3. Use a production-grade database like PostgreSQL
 4. Disable debug mode by setting `FLASK_DEBUG=False` in your .env file
+5. Re-enable CSRF protection by setting `WTF_CSRF_ENABLED=True` in your .env file and uncommenting the CSRFProtect initialization in app.py

 ## Need Help?